Analysis | Where the race stands, 2 days before Election Day

 The Times-Siena poll in Arizona, for instance, shows Biden actually winning the all-important Phoenix-based Maricopa County by six points.
 That’s not only a reversal from 2016, when Trump carried the area by five points, but it would also be the first time since 1948 that a Democrat had won the county.
 (Maricopa County is home to about 6 in 10 Arizona voters.)

 So, too, go the Philadelphia suburbs.
-There, Biden leads 66-29 in the Post-ABC poll and 57-34 in the Times-Siena poll.
+There, Biden leads 66 to 29 in the Post-ABC poll and 57 to 34 in the Times-Siena poll.
 That compares favorably with just a 13-point edge for Hillary Clinton in 2016.

 A Fox News poll released this weekend echoed the above on the national level, with Biden leading Trump by seven points in the suburbs, after Trump carried them by four points in 2016 — an 11-point swing.
 And this isn’t some small demographic; it was nearly half of all votes (49 percent) in the country in 2016 — significantly larger than both urban (34 percent) and rural areas (17 percent).